In 2009, work started in Europe to lay down rules on making available on the market all kinds of fertilizing products, including biostimulants.

 In the same standard, a proposal for Plant biostimulant has been discussed and could be defined as : “substance(s) and/or micro organism(s) whose function independent of the nutrient content, when applied to seeds, plants or the rhizosphere is to stimulate natural processes to enhance/benefit one or more of the following :

-In the next weeks, two dedicated Working Groups will be created to develop ISO standards for beneficial substances (including biostimulants) and for microorganisms.
+Two dedicated Working Groups have been created to develop ISO standards for beneficial substances (including biostimulants) and for microorganisms.
 By this way, the characterization, the efficacy and the safety will be harmonized at the global level and will facilitate the trade of biostimulants.

 CEN/TC 455 – Plant Biostimulants